 A passionate recitalist, Alyce has enraptured audiences with her soulful interpretations of “THE WESENDONCK LIEDER” by WAGNER, and symphonic works by SIBELIUS.
 She adores the work of Johannes BRAHMS, and had the great pleasure of singing the solo in his ALTO RHAPSODY as a guest artist with the Moravian College singers.
 She has brought her talents to the MOZART Missa Brevis, BEETHOVEN’S Mass in C and Ninth Symphony, Mozart’s final composition, REQUIEM in D Minor.
 She is excited to currently be preparing another famous requiem - the mezzo-soprano solos in VERDI’S REQUIEM.

-Alyce has also found her footing as a dynamic teacher through her work as adjunct voice faculty at DESALES UNIVERSITY in Pennsylvania from 2019 to 2024.
-While there, she taught weekly private lessons to Musical Theater students.
+Alyce has also found her footing as a dynamic teacher through her work as adjunct voice faculty at DESALES UNIVERSITY in Pennsylvania from 2019 to 2024, where she taught contemporary, legit, and belting-style singing for musical theater students.

 Alyce began life as a singer, but her many interests and love of the outdoors helped to lead her to earn her Bachelor of Arts in Environmental Studies in 2014 from Ithaca College, with a minor in music.
-She spent four months studying in Brazil as part of her environmental research, where she learned the Portuguese language, and discovered her abiding love of bossa nova and samba music.
-After her undergraduate work, she solidified her musical training at Westminster Choir College, after graduating with distinction in 2018 with a Master of Music in Vocal Performance and Pedagogy.
-She is managed by Jim Harwood, of Harwood Management in NYC.
-She currently studies with esteemed baritone, Weston Hurt.
+After her undergraduate work, she furthered her musical training at Westminster Choir College, after graduating with distinction in 2018 with a Master of Music in Vocal Performance and Pedagogy.